tusharkhonde/MultiTenant-SaaS-Python-Flask/README.md

 Multi-tenant SaaS application using Python Flask framework

 Go to terminal -
-In project directory type - python Multi.py
+In project directory and type - python Multi.py